Singapore Employment Pass Application Process

 How can an EP holder become Singapore PR

-EP holders are eligible to apply for permanent residency in Singapore through the Professional, Technical Personnel & Skilled Workers (PTS) scheme.
+EP holders are eligible to apply for permanent residency (apply for PR) in Singapore through the Professional, Technical Personnel & Skilled Workers (PTS) scheme.
 But it is advisable to wait for at least six months before making the application so that you can furnish the required proof of six months’ salary.

 The Professional, Technical Personnel & Skilled Workers (PTS) Scheme for Permanent Residency in Singapore

-As more than 95 percent of professionals in Singapore attain their permanent residency through PTS, it is unarguably the most preferred route.
+As more than 95 percent of professionals attain their Singapore PR status through PTS, it is unarguably the most preferred route.

 While an applicant’s spouse and children aged under 21 years may also apply for Singapore PR status together with the applicant, it must be noted that male dependents will be liable for Singapore National Service once they are granted permanent residency.